Diviciacus (Aedui)

-Diviciacus or Divitiacus was a druid of the Aedui tribe who lived in Gaul during the 1st century BC, the only druid from antiquity whose existence is attested by name.
+Diviciacus or Divitiacus was a druid of the Aedui tribe who lived in Gaul during the 1st century BC.
+He is the only druid from antiquity whose existence is attested by name.
 The name may mean "avenger".
+His date of birth is unknown, though he was an adult during the late 60s BC, and an aristocrat who took part in the clans' decision-making, as described by Julius Caesar in Caesar's The Gallic War.

-His date of birth is not known, but he was an adult during the late 60s BC, at which time he was described by Julius Caesar as a "senator" of the Aedui.
-In Caesar's The Gallic War, the word "senator" is used to refer to Gallic aristocrats who took part in their clans' decision-making.
 Diviciacus supported the Aedui's pre-existing alliance with Rome.
+He was a leader of the pro-Roman faction, and would ultimately aid Julius Caesar in his conquest of Gaul.
+However, his younger brother Dumnorix was a leader of the tribe’s anti-Roman faction; who “...thought it better to be dominated by their fellow Gauls... rather than the Romans.”.
+Dumnorix would secretly work to undermine Caesar’s and Diviciacus’ efforts in Gaul.
+Both brothers appear in Caesar’s Commentaries on the Gallic War.

 Visit to Rome

 In 63 BC, Diviciacus survived the Battle of Magetobriga, where forces of the Sequani and Arverni, together with Germanic troops under the Suebi king Ariovistus, massacred the Aedui.
 Thereafter, the Aedui became tributary to the Sequani.
 Following the Aedui defeat, Diviciacus traveled to Rome and spoke before the Roman Senate to ask for military aid.
 While there he was a guest of Cicero, who wrote of his knowledge of divination, astronomy and natural philosophy, and names him as a druid.
 Julius Caesar, who knew him well, noted Diviciacus' particular skills as a diplomat without calling him a druid.